What transactional in-app messages can do for your business

 Different types of common transactional messages:

-- Order confirmations are typically sent out immediately after a purchase is made, providing all the details on what has been purchased including pricing, delivery address and other information.
+Order confirmations are typically sent out immediately after a purchase is made, providing all the details on what has been purchased including pricing, delivery address, the order number, and other information.

 Communicate seamlessly with buyers.

 Two types of messages are essential when communicating with customers: transactional and promotional messages.

 Promotional messages relay specific marketing content to an individual or group of people, to inform them about deals, promotions, sales, announcements, and so on.

 In-app messages that encourage subscription upgrades

 Multiple types of promotional messaging can be deployed successfully within a unified marketing strategy.

 Both transactional and promotional messages have their place in any wider communication strategy.
 It's important for businesses to understand when to use each type of message for maximum impact on their customers and their engagements.